enfascination/code_scaling_demo/README.md

 Go to https://files.pushshift.io

 ## Download and prep the data
-The code below assumes file dated `2019-10-20`, but you can use any date from those listed on pushshift's [daily listing of verified tweets](https://files.pushshift.io/twitter/verified_feed).
+The code below assumes file dated `2019-10-20`, but you can use any date from those listed on pushshift's [daily listing of tweets by verfiied users](https://files.pushshift.io/twitter/verified_feed).

 In your terminal
 ```shell